9to5: Development and Influence

 Cassedy held the role of recruiting, organizing, and contacting potential members, as well as handling relations with bosses and CEOs of other organizations.
 She trained at the Midwest Academy serving as a scout to learn the basics of union organization.
 While working for 9to5, Cassedy advocated that "9to5 attempted to challenge 'what was in the culture – that office work wasn't really work, office workers were not true workers, [and] women's work was not that important.'"

 Debbie Schneider worked for the women's organization of office workers in New York City and eventually joined 9to5 in Cincinnati, Ohio.
-Before either of those placements, though, she was oringinally denied access to the group right off the bat.
+Before either of those placements, though, she was originally denied access to the group right off the bat.
 She kept trying, went to the recruitment lunches, and eventually gained her status in the movement.
 While a part of the organization, she was in charge of organizing university clericals.